neos/neos-development-collection/Neos.Neos/Documentation/CreatingASite/NodeTypes/NodeTypeDefinition.rst

       If ``options.fusion.prototypeGenerator`` is set to ``null`` no prototype is created for this type.

-      By default Neos has generators for all nodes of type ``Neos.Neos:Node`` and creates protoypes based on ``TYPO3.TypoScript:Template``.
+      By default Neos has generators for all nodes of type ``Neos.Neos:Node`` and creates protoypes based on ``Neos.Fusion:Template``.
 A template path is assumed based on the package-prefix and the nodetype-name.
 All properties of the node are passed to the template.
 For the nodeTypes of type ``Neos.Neos:Document``, ``Neos.Neos:Content`` and ``Neos.Neos:Plugin`` the corresponding prototype is used as base-prototype.

       Example::

-      prototype(Vendor.Site:Content.SpecialNodeType) < prototype(TYPO3.TypoScript:Content) {
+      prototype(Vendor.Site:Content.SpecialNodeType) < prototype(Neos.Fusion:Content) {
         templatePath = 'resource://Vendor.Site/Private/Templates/NodeTypes/Content.SpecialNodeType.html'
         # all properties of the nodeType are passed to the template
         date = ${q(node).property('date')}